 Activities per year

-I have recently been appointed the position of Research Assistant at Coventry University, where my primary focus is to support and facilitate the development of REF Practice Research Portfolios across the Faculty of Arts and Humanities.
-I will be working across the following centres: the Centre for Arts, Memory and Communities; the Centre for Postdigital Cultures and the Centre for Dance Research.
+I have recently been appointed the position of Research Assistant at Coventry University, where my primary focus is the development of REF Practice Research Portfolios across the Faculty of Arts and Humanities.
+I will be working across the Centre for Arts, Memory and Communities and the Centre for Postdigital Cultures.

 I graduated with a Distinction in Musicology (MA) from Birmingham Conservatoire, Birmingham City University in 2017 and gained my undergraduate degree in Music from Falmouth University (inc. Dartington College of Arts) in 2011.
 As part of my undergrad, from August 2009 to July 2010, I attended an Erasmus Exchange programme of study at Codarts, Hogeschool voor de Kunsten, Rotterdam, in Popular Music Performance.

 Additionally, I am a vocalist and songwriter; in the throes of recording a new solo project.
 I also front the Birmingham-band, The Mourning Suns.

 As a composer, performer and recording artist, I currently lead a six piece Birmingham-based rock band, The Mourning Suns.
 The band recorded and released an album in 2015 called ‘Dreaming Of An Island,’ (2015) and released four EPs, one of which was recorded at the EMI Studios at the Roundhouse in London in 2012 with producer Dimitri Tikovoi (Placebo), which was released on the EMI / Roundhouse Records Label.